elireinhold/CS-546-Final-Project/README.md

 ### 1. Your Event Calendar
 - Displays events you have saved and their dates
+- Click on event to view event details
 - Click on a day in the calendar to view all events happening on that day

 ### 2. Event Search and Filtering